taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [joplin-plugin-jarvis](https://github.com/alondmnt/joplin-plugin-jarvis) - Joplin (note-taking) assistant running a very intelligent system (OpenAI/GPT, Hugging Face, Gemini, Llama, Universal Sentence Encoder, etc.)
  * [ChatLLM-Web](https://github.com/ryan-yang125/chatllm-web) - 🗣️ Chat with LLM like Vicuna totally in your browser with WebGPU, safely, privately, and with no server.
 Powered by web llm.
  * [raycast-g4f](https://github.com/xinthedark/raycast-g4f) - Raycast extension to use GPT-4, Llama-3, and more... all for FREE.
 No API Key required!
+ * [bob-plugin-openai-polisher](https://github.com/openai-translator/bob-plugin-openai-polisher) - Use the Bob plugin to polish and correct the grammar of the text using the OpenAI API!
+A perfect alternative to Grammarly!
+Licensed under CC BY-NC-SA 4.0

 ## CLIs